bitrix24/b24restdocs/api-reference/catalog/product/catalog-product-update.md

 Defaults to `D`.

-Used only in the [on-premise](../../cloud-and-on-premise/index.md) version for selling content
+Used only in [on-premise](../../cloud-and-on-premise/index.md) for content sales
  ||
 || **trialPriceId**
 [`integer`](../../data-types.md)| Product for trial payment.

-Used only in the [on-premise](../../cloud-and-on-premise/index.md) version for selling content
+Used only in [on-premise](../../cloud-and-on-premise/index.md) for content sales
  ||
 || **withoutOrder**
 [`string`](../../data-types.md)| Renewal without placing an order.
 Values: